juergenH87/python-can-j1939/README.rst

             """
             self._ecu.remove_timer(self.timer_callback)

-        def on_message(self, pgn, data):
+        def on_message(self, priority, pgn, sa, timestamp, data):
             """Feed incoming message to this CA.
             (OVERLOADED function)
+            :param int priority:
+                Priority of the message
             :param int pgn:
                 Parameter Group Number of the message
+            :param intsa:
+                Source Address of the message
+            :param int timestamp:
+                Timestamp of the message
             :param bytearray data:
                 Data of the PDU
             """
             print("PGN {} length {}".format(pgn, len(data)))

         def timer_callback(self, cookie):
-            """Callback for sending the IEC1 message
+            """Callback for sending messages

             This callback is registered at the ECU timer event mechanism to be executed every 500ms.